lubgr/sym2/README.md

 algorithms are/will follow the techniques outlined in _Cohen, Computer Algebra and Symbolic Computation [2003]_.

+This library is under development and _highly_ unusable at this point.
 Primary target platforms are 64bit Linux, BSD and MacOS.
-This library is under development and _highly_ unusable at this point (apart from the tests).
 The code is MIT licensed, with a small Apache-2.0 exception.
 See LICENSE for more details.

 ## Planned features